mariliabasso2/buggyGhostInspector/README.md

 - PDF - Test Plan / Strategy / Report (if visualizing the file in Gitbub make sure you click on "view more pages" as the document has 10 pages)
 - Buggy_Automation” zip file - Cypress
 - Json File - Ghost Inspector
+- Sample of Cypress files - in case can't download zip file

 As I’m not familiar with C# and have a tight deadline for this trial, I ended up choosing 2 different approaches: